Elana Zak is the Newsletter Strategy Director at The Washington Post.

-Elana Zak is head of newsletters at Politico, where she works across the newsroom to strengthen content strategy and forge best practices for Politico’s expansive newsletter
+Most recently, she served as head of newsletters at Politico, where she worked across the newsroom to strengthen content strategy and forge best practices for Politico’s expansive newsletter enterprise.

-Describe your vision for the future of digital journalism.
-How would you reimagine the journalism industry?
+Elana’s vision for the future of digital journalism

 My vision for the future of digital journalism is that it is more agile, diverse and has found a sustainable business model.

 I started out as a reporter at a weekly newspaper outside of Boston.
 It was 2008 and newsrooms were beginning to shut down because of the Great Recession.
 But I thought the industry would be okay and we were witnessing the worst of it.
 I was wrong.
 In the years since, I have watched countless friends and colleagues worry about job stability or get laid off and ultimately leave the business.
 Many who have gone on to their Plan B outside of journalism are voices the industry desperately needs to hear more from.

 ONA has been a leader in supporting newsrooms and journalists as we search for a better future.
 Whether it is through the Women’s Leadership Accelerator or the Journalism Mentorship Program, ONA is there to offer financial and emotional aid.
 And I want to help it continue to thrive.